temporalio/samples-ruby/polling/infrequent/README.md

 1.  **Start the Worker:**

     Open a terminal and run the following command to start the worker process.
-The worker will listen for tasks on the `infrequent-activity-retry-task-queue`.
+The worker will listen for tasks on the `infrequent-polling-sample` task queue.

     ```bash
-    ruby polling/infrequent/worker.rb
+    bundle exec ruby polling/infrequent/worker.rb
     ```

     You will see the worker log messages indicating it is attempting to run the activity.
-It will try several times, with a 10-second delay between each attempt.
+It will try several times, with a 60-second delay between each attempt.

 2.  **Start the Workflow:**

     In a separate terminal, run this command to start the workflow.
 This script will start the workflow and wait for its completion, printing the final result.

     ```bash
-    ruby polling/infrequent/starter.rb
+    bundle exec ruby polling/infrequent/starter.rb
     ```

-After about 40 seconds (4 failed attempts with a 10s delay), the service will succeed.
+After about 4 minutes (4 failed attempts with a 60s delay), the service will succeed.
 You will see the final result printed in the starter's terminal, and the worker will log the successful completion.